How Much is My Injury Case Worth

 Compensatory damages can also include payments for non-monetary injuries.
 The amounts of these payments can be hard to predict and often depend on an appeal to the emotions of jurors.
 Common types of non-monetary compensatory damages include:

 - Pain and suffering: An accident can leave you with chronic pain for the rest of your life.
 Alabama law recognizes this, which is why it allows juries to consider compensation for pain and suffering.

 - Emotional distress: This may be included with pain and suffering and sometimes awarded as a separate category.
 It compensates personal injury victims for stress, depression, anxiety, and other emotional difficulties caused by the accident.

 - Loss of consortium: This refers to the loss of the emotional and physical relationship the injured person enjoyed with their spouse prior to the accident.
 Changes to parent and child relationships may also be considered.
 Unlike other categories of compensatory damages, loss of consortium is paid directly to the spouse, parent, or other affected person.

 - Loss of enjoyment: If the accident prevents the injured person from enjoying hobbies, recreational activities, travel, exercise, and other types of enjoyment, he or she may receive loss of enjoyment compensation.

 Contact Us to Learn More

-The Alsobrook Law Firm offers a free case review for anyone who has experienced a personal injury.
+Alsobrook Jackson, Attorneys at Law, offers a free case review for anyone who has experienced a personal injury.
 Contact our experienced and compassionate Alabama injury attorneys today at (334) 737-3718 or by utilizing our online contact form.